hdais/unbound-bloomfilter/README.md

 Specify domain(s) to protect by:

-    $ unbound-control local_zone victim.com bloomfilter
+    $ unbound-control local_zone example.com bloomfilter

-victim.com is a domain which is under random subdomain attack.
+example.com is a domain which is under random subdomain attack.

 # Automatic detection of domains under attack

-Add this option to unbound.conf:
+this option in unbound.conf:

     bloomfilter-threshold

-automatically applies bloomfilter to zones whose number of long-lived (> 1500 milliseconds) query in requestlist exceeds `bloomfilter-threshold`.
+automatically applies bloomfilter to domains whose number of long-lived (> 1500 milliseconds) query in requestlist exceeds `bloomfilter-threshold`.

 ## `unbound.conf` example